TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

     Beneficiary Wallet -->> Beneficiary: Notify
 ```

-Once a transaction is authorized and submitted to the blockchain by the the originating wallet’s key holders, it is impossible by design to reverse the transaction, which represents a significant change over traditional payment systems that separate payment authorizations from underlying settlement.
+Once a transaction is authorized and submitted to the blockchain by the originating wallet’s key holders, it is impossible by design to reverse the transaction, representing a significant change over traditional payment systems that separate payment authorizations from the underlying settlement.

 ```mermaid